QuentinRodier/mesonh-interface/README.md

 streamlit run Applications.py
 ```

 This will open the application in your web browser.
-From the home page, you can navigate to:
+From the sidebar navigation you can access:
+- **Home**: Landing page with links to all tools
 - **Namelist Editor**: Edit a single namelist file
 - **Workspace**: Edit multiple namelists in a directory
 - **Catalogue Explorer**: Browse example namelists
+- **Horizontal Grids**: Configure horizontal grids with an interactive map
 - **Vertical Levels**: Configure vertical grid parameters
+- **Initial Radiosoundings and Forcing**: Edit radiosounding and forcing data
+- **Quick Plots**: Visualize netCDF output files
+- **Experiment Design**: Design complete Meso-NH experiments

 ## Configuration